GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 Wait until the specified sleep time has expired, and run that command again.
 The instance should be gone.

+This completes the tutorial.

+### Explanations

+The `--metadata-from-file=startup-script=startup.sh` option specifies that the new instance's metadata-server should provide the contents of the `startup.sh` file as the value of `startup-script` when the instance requests it.
+For standard Google Compute Engine instances, that will cause the instance to run that script when it is first started.

+The `--scopes=compute-rw` option specifies that the instance should have permission to use all Compute APIs, including the API to delete an instance.
+By default, new instances do *not* have that privilege, so it needs to be added here so it can delete itself.

 ## Cleaning up

 If everything went as planned, the only resource you created, the new